Status of online retail in 2024

 composer create-project drupal-composer/drupal-project:9.x-dev my_dir --no-interaction

-The Drupal Commerce module would require setting external dependencies, so it's best to create your project using Composer.
+The Drupal Commerce module would require setting external dependencies, so it is best to create your project using Composer.
 Alternatively, the required sets can be connected via the Ludwig module, but we recommend Composer anyway.
 Here are the alternative installation instructions of Composer for Ludwig users.

 2. Specify access to the database.

 Drupal offers you a choice between several website profiles that contain settings and content by default.
 If you don't need this, you may select the minimal profile.
-After finishing the installation, fill in the details on the Configure Site page.
+After the installation is finished, fill in the details on the Configure Site page.

-3. Installing the Drupal Commerce module is only possible using the composer package manager or using the Ludwig module.
-Check out the documentation.
-Don't worry that the team's documentation is written for Drupal 8 - they are true for Drupal 9 as well.
+3. Installing the Drupal Commerce module is only possible using the Composer package manager or using the Ludwig module.
+Check the documentation.
+The documentation is written for Drupal 8 but it is true for Drupal 9 as well.

 5. Go to the Advanced tab in the top admin menu and enable the required modules.